 Finding an attorney

-Although the Ombuds team can provide information about workers’ compensation and workplace safety and health processes and can help to resolve some issues, we cannot give you legal advice.
+Although the Ombuds team can provide information about the workers’ compensation claim process and can contact the insurer to help resolve some issues, we cannot give you legal advice.

 We encourage you to seek legal help if: